 3. Nu Skin’s reports provide a fascinating case study of misleading reports, of deceptive sales practices, and of FTC ineptitude (and of lax law enforcement in Utah)

-Read the “REPORT OF VIOLATIONS” (PDF) by Nu Skin of the FTC’s 1994 Order for Nu Skin to stop its misrepresentations of distributor earnings.
-Appendix Eof the report (downloaded as a separate scanned PDF file), illustrates the mega-pyramid structure of Nu Skin’s breakaway compensation plan, which enriches Blue Diamond distributors at the expense of huge downlines of victim-participants.
+In about 1999, I published a lengthy “Report of violations by Nu Skin of the FTC’s 1994 Order for Nu Skin to stop its misrepresentations of distributor earnings”.
+Appendix Eof the report showed the mega-pyramid structure of Nu Skin’s breakaway compensation plan, which enriches Blue Diamond distributors at the expense of huge downlines of victim-participants.
 In 1998, Nu Skin reported almost five times as much U.S. revenues to prospects (until 2001) and to the FTC as to the SEC in its official financial reports.
 Also, while Nu Skin officials did disclose some average income figures as requested by the FTC, the report supplied to the agency and to prospects was found by Dr. Taylor to contain 20 deceptions on the a single page!
 This also was reported to FTC officials.
-Other typical MLM deceptions are linked under the Nu Skin section of the page on MLM regulations.
+Other typical MLM deceptions and a summary of the statistical research on MLMs such as Nu Skin are included in Chapters 7 and 8 of the eBook Multi-level Marketing Unmasked, which can be downloaded from this web site.

 4. Officials in Utah (and most other states) lack the resources and the will to cope with MLM.